ChanthMiao/ghc-wiki-mirror/sebastian-and-simon.md

 I move stuff here from the different sections that is on our radar at the moment.

+- #20111, !6168: Bug in `exprMightThrowPreciseException`
+  - Morally, we need a new `primOpHasExternallyVisibleSideEffects`.
+But that's a huge time sink with large potential for regression (#17653)
+  - So just add `CatchOp` to "the list" for now?
+- #19970, #20269, #20273: Floating case expressions, related to `Note [Case MFEs]`
+  - In general it seems like non-cheap case scrutinees get in the way of eta-expanding PAPs
 - #19871, !5790 boxity analysis.
 See also https://gitlab.haskell.org/ghc/ghc/-/issues/19824#note_353112
   - Nice idea for a paper: DmdAnal, (then termination analysis,) then Boxity analysis, which infers boxity for parameters and results.
 - !5667: Nested CPR light, part 2
 - #5075, !4229: CPR for sum types
   - Nearly no regressions after !5667 and simpler analysis code
-- #20111, !6168: Bug in `exprMightThrowPreciseException`
-  - Morally, we need a new `primOpHasExternallyVisibleSideEffects`.
-But that's a huge time sink with large potential for regression (#17653)
-  - So just add `CatchOp` to "the list" for now?
-- #19001, #19970: Floating case expressions, realted to `Note [Case MFEs]`
 - #14816, !5349: Drop `reuseEnv` in DmdAnal
   - I got hung up on improving efficiency of fixed-point iteration which got more costly as a result.
 Should we worry?
 Maybe add GHC.Ix as a regression test and be done with it
 - #19584: Demand Analysis scales quadratically